ElixirTeSS/TeSS/docs/production.md

     sudo update-alternatives --config java

-Run the following commands to download and install solr into /opt/, and have it run as a "service" that will start on boot.
+Run the following commands to download and install solr into /opt/, and have it run as a service that will start on boot.

     cd /opt
     sudo wget https://downloads.apache.org/lucene/solr/8.11.2/solr-8.11.2.tgz